greggman/html5bytebeat/README.md

 Pops the top of the stack, applies the binary negate to it, pushes the result.

-### Funcbeat
+### Function

-See [#Rant]
+See [#Rant].

-Funcbeat means you could write code that returns a function.
+"function" means you could write code that returns a function.
 The simplest example might be

 ```js